neondatabase/website/content/docs/cloud/integrations.md

 To get started writing postgres queries against neon via psycopg2:

 1. Register on Neon cloud service and create a project
 2. Navigate to your Project on console.neon.tech and find the Postgres Username and access token in the “Connection Details” section.
-The Postgres Username should end with @neon.
 3. Install psycopg2.
 You might also need psycopg2-binary depending on your system.
 You can run “pip install psycopg2 psycopg2-binary” or use a dependency manager like poetry to do the same.
 4. Run the “hello neon” program: